pbeukema/LabHacks/readme.md

     4. Edit the data in the pages directory and config.yml files to suit your needs.
     * Go to your website (which will live at https://[username].github.io).

 * It helps to start any new project with a standard project structure for other and your future self to follow along.
 [Here](https://github.com/drivendata/cookiecutter-data-science) is an example you might find useful which can be set up with just a couple commands.
-If you do not yet have python installed see the [progamming section][(#programming).
+If you do not yet have python installed see the [progamming section](#programming).
 ```quick version
 pip install cookiecutter
 cookiecutter https://github.com/drivendata/cookiecutter-data-science